 Over the past few years, significant concerns have been raised about the risk of suicidal thinking and behavior with the use of antidepressants in children, adolescents, and young adults.
-In October 2004, the U.S. Food and Drug Administration (FDA) mandated pharmaceutical companies to add a boxed warning to the labeling of all antidepressants suggesting increased risk of suicidality in pediatric patients who were taking antidepressants.
-The FDA revised this boxed warning in May 2007 to include young adults younger than 25 years.[29]
-The carefully worded revision emphasized that the risk of suicidality is associated with both antidepressants and depression.
-In addition to raising concerns about increased suicidality in children, adolescents, and young adults, the warning acknowledged a significant protective effect of antidepressants in adults aged 65 years and older.
+In October 2004, the FDA mandated pharmaceutical companies to add a boxed warning to the labeling of all antidepressants suggesting increased risk of suicidality in pediatric patients who were taking antidepressants.
+The FDA revised this boxed warning in May 2007 to include young adults younger than 25 years.[25]
+The new, carefully worded warning emphasizes that the risk of suicidality is associated with both antidepressants and depression.
+In addition to raising concerns about increased suicidality in children, adolescents, and young adults, the warning acknowledges a significant protective effect of antidepressants in adults aged 65 years and older.